SoFi Technologies Inc. (SOFI) Shares Down Despite Recent Market Volatility

-SoFi Technologies Inc. (NASDAQ: SOFI)’s stock price has decreased by -8.37 compared to its previous closing price of 6.09.
-However, the company has experienced a -16.96% decline in its stock price over the last five trading sessions.
+SoFi Technologies Inc. (NASDAQ: SOFI)’s stock price has decreased by -2.72 compared to its previous closing price of 5.55.
+Despite this, the company has experienced a -16.55% fall in its stock price over the last five trading sessions.
 Barron’s reported on 11/02/22 that SoFi Stock Leaps on Narrower-Than-Expected Loss and Revenue Beat

 Is It Worth Investing in SoFi Technologies Inc. (NASDAQ: SOFI) Right Now?

-Analysts have differing opinions on the stock, with 7 analysts rating it as a “buy,” 0 as “overweight,” 6 as “hold,” and 0 as “sell.”
+Analysts have mixed views on the stock, with 8 analysts rating it as a “buy,” 0 as “overweight,” 6 as “hold,” and 0 as “sell.”

 Sponsored

-The average price point forecasted by analysts for SoFi Technologies Inc. (SOFI) is $7.35, which is $2.0 above the current market price.
-The public float for SOFI is 870.84M, and currently, short sellers hold a 8.80% ratio of that floaft.
-The average trading volume of SOFI on March 13, 2023 was 37.10M shares.
+The average price point forecasted by analysts for SoFi Technologies Inc. (SOFI) is $7.54, which is $2.18 above the current market price.
+The public float for SOFI is 870.84M, and currently, short sellers hold a 8.80% ratio of that float.
+The average trading volume of SOFI on March 15, 2023 was 38.06M shares.

 SOFI’s Market Performance

-SOFI’s stock has seen a -16.96% decrease for the week, with a -22.50% drop in the past month and a 29.77% gain in the past quarter.
-The volatility ratio for the week is 6.83%, and the volatility levels for the past 30 days are at 5.08% for SoFi Technologies Inc. The simple moving average for the last 20 days is -15.66% for SOFI stock, with a simple moving average of -5.01% for the last 200 days.
+The stock of SoFi Technologies Inc. (SOFI) has seen a -16.55% decrease in the past week, with a -20.13% drop in the past month, and a 21.33% gain in the past quarter.
+The volatility ratio for the week is 8.01%, and the volatility levels for the past 30 days are at 5.25% for SOFI.
+The simple moving average for the last 20 days is -15.95% for SOFI stock, with a simple moving average of -7.75% for the last 200 days.

 Analysts’ Opinion of SOFI